 BLDG 61 Guidelines for Use

 - All users and visitors must agree to and sign the Acknowledgment of Risk and Release form before entering the space.
-Exception is given to individuals or groups on staff-lead tours of the space.
+Exception is given to individuals or groups on staff-led tours of the space.

 - Users under the age of 14 must be supervised by parent, adult guardian (18 or older), or teacher at all times.

-- Safety gear is required for use of some tools and equipment.
-All safety gear must be worn as appropriate.
+- Safety gear is required for use of some tools and All safety gear must be worn as appropriate.
 BPL provides access to safety gear while in the space.

 - Long hair must be safely secured and out of the way.
 Jewelry, lanyards, loose clothing or other dangly items are not permitted in the space.